ramxpa/prospect/readme.md

 Prospect is a browser extension (currently for chrome) that displays the testing and analytics tools used by a website.
 It also shows the linkedin contacts, jigsaw contacts and traffic information from compete.com

-This extension is implemented as a page action and uses minimal chrome api's so that it is easy to port to other browser.
+This extension is implemented as a page action and uses minimal chrome apis so that it is easy to port to other browsers.

-Prospect.js (inspired by chrome sniffer) is the content script that runs on all http/s pages.
+Prospect.js (modeled after by chrome sniffer) is the content script that runs on all http/s pages.
 It looks at the script tags and window objects of the current site, performs a match with a pre-defined list of analytics and testing tools and returns a json object with the result.
 The display.js script renders a panel on top of the page with the information.

 INSTALLATION: